-- (1) the insurance regulatory authorities of any other state; or - (2) any agency or office of the federal government. (i) Confidentiality.

-(1) The Director and any other person in the course of market conduct surveillance shall keep confidential all documents, including working papers, third-party models, or products; complaint logs; copies of any documents created, produced, obtained by, or disclosed to the Director, market conduct surveillance personnel, or any other person in the course of market conduct surveillance conducted pursuant to this Section; and all documents obtained by the NAIC pursuant to this Section.
-The documents shall remain confidential after the termination of the market conduct surveillance, are not subject to subpoena, are not subject to discovery or admissible as evidence in private civil litigation, are not subject to disclosure under the Freedom of Information Act, and must not be made public at any time or used by the Director or market conduct surveillance shall keep confidential any self-evaluation or voluntary compliance program documents disclosed to the Director or other person by an examinee and the data collected via the NAIC market conduct annual statement.
+- (1) the insurance regulatory authorities of any other state; or - (2) any agency or office of the federal government.(i) Confidentiality. - (1) The Director and any other person in the course of market conduct surveillance shall keep confidential all documents, including working papers, third-party models, or products; complaint logs; copies of any documents created, produced, obtained by, or disclosed to the Director, market conduct surveillance personnel, or any other person in the course of market conduct surveillance conducted pursuant to this Section; and all documents obtained by the NAIC pursuant to this Section.
+The documents shall remain confidential after the termination of the market conduct surveillance, are not subject to subpoena, are not subject to discovery or admissible as evidence in private civil litigation, are not subject to disclosure under the Freedom of Information Act, and must not be made public at any time or used by the Director or any other person, except as provided in paragraphs (3), (4), and (6) of this subsection (i) and in subsection (k). - (2) The Director and any other person in the course of market conduct surveillance shall keep confidential any self-evaluation or voluntary compliance program documents disclosed to the Director or other person by an examinee and the data collected via the NAIC market conduct annual statement.
 The documents are not subject to subpoena, are not subject to discovery or admissible as evidence in private civil litigation, are not subject to disclosure under the Freedom of Information Act, and they shall not be made public or used by the Director or any other person, except as provided in paragraphs (3) and (4) of this subsection (i), in subsection (k), or in Section 155.35.

 Nothing in this Section shall supersede the restrictions on disclosure under Section 155.35.